hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 end
 ```

-Notice that TickTock effectively has two before_mount callbacks, one that is called to initialize the `@intervals` array and another to initialize `state.seconds`
+Notice that TickTock effectively has two `before_mount` methods, one that is called to initialize the `@intervals` array and another to initialize `state.seconds`

-## Lifecycle Callbacks
+## Lifecycle Methods

-A component may define callbacks for each phase of the components lifecycle:
+A component may define lifecycle methods for each phase of the components lifecycle:

 * `before_mount`
 * `render`